- Quality Teaching

 - Core Areas

-Use the planning chart template to outline a blended course.
+Use the planning chart template to outline a blended or hybrid course.
 This chart prompts you to use backward design to align course learning outcomes with assessments, learning activities and content while integrating in-class and online course learning activities.